Additional information will be posted here.

 Some people believe that good leaders are born but at Bristol Hills we know leadership skills are learned and honed through experience and reflection.
 The Leader in Training (LIT) program is built around this philosophy.
 Campers in this program form a close bond with their peers throughout the week as they explore essential life skills that will help them develop as a leader.
 Campers in this program will participate in many of the traditional camp activities while exploring the underlying question of what makes a good leader and how to be a contributing member in a group, all while exploring their own strengths and growth opportunities.
 LIT workshops will include focused sessions on service to others, presenting to a group, teamwork, problem solving, planning, self reflection, and professional development.

 The LIT program is a great program for any young adult who has joined the workforce or is thinking about joining the workforce soon.
 It can also be a precursor for the Counselor in Training (CIT) Program, offered to campers who are 15-16 years of age.
 It can be a great foot in the door for future employment at 4-H Camp Bristol Hills.
+Camperships available for a limited number of participants in this program!

-Cost: $505 per week
+Cost: $535 per week

 Early Bird Discount: Save $25 when you register by April 15!